 The Last Man on the Moon is in cinemas from 8 April with a special Nationwide Live Q&A in cinemas with Captain Eugene Cernan only on 11 April hosted by Sir Jackie Stewart.

-Last year, we heard a rumour that Ben Affleck was going to co-write a stolo Batman film with legendary DC writer, Geoff Johns.
-Well, today the Hollywood reporter have reported that the dynamic duo have completed the first draft and have submitted it to Warner Bros.
+Last year, we heard a rumour that Ben Affleck was going to co-write a solo Batman film with legendary DC writer, Geoff Johns.
+Well, today the Hollywood Reporter has reported that the dynamic duo has completed the first draft and have submitted it to Warner Bros.

 THR spoke to Patrick Whitesell (Affleck’s agent) who revealed the following information:

 “He’s [Ben Affleck] contracted to do at least Justice League One and Two, so at least three times wearing the cape.
 There’s a script that he’s written that is a really cool [Batman] idea, so that’s out there as an option.”